hawkeye1900/hawkeye1900/README.md

 I'm relatively new to coding, and even newer to GitHub, but like many, I have found in coding, a new passion.
-There's a lot of things I love doing, not just coding, but it is the thing that takes up most of my time, except my dog of course :heart:
+There's a lot of things I love doing, not just coding, but it is the thing that takes up most of my time, except my dog of course :heart:.

 Experience wise, I'm a junior developer (for now) but have experience with a number of technologies, mainly HTML, CSS, Python, Django, Javascript and React.
 I have a litte experience with C too.
 Work experience, I have over 40 years, in public and private sector, nearly 30 as a Police Officer.
 So I've seen a bit.

 A few years back I qualified as a CISSP in cyber security but technical roles were hard to find with my level of technical skills then, so